Cooper International Competition Celebrates 10 Years in July

 The complete schedule is available online at the Cooper Competition website.

 TICKETS AVAILABLE NOW: All performances at Oberlin are free.
-Tickets for the July 26 Concerto Finals at Severance Hall range from $15-$25.
+Tickets for the July 26 Concerto Finals at Severance Hall range from $13-$30, and children under 18 are eligible for free admission with the purchase of an adult ticket.
 More information can be found at the Cleveland Orchestra website or by calling 800-686-1141.

 ABOUT THE COOPER COMPETITION: Founded in 2010, the Thomas and Evon Cooper International Competition is dedicated to presenting an important international competitive opportunity to highly accomplished young musicians.
 It is made possible through the generosity of Thomas Cooper, a 1978 graduate of Oberlin College, and his wife, pianist Evon Cooper.
 The Cooper Competition alternates annually between piano and violin and is open to participants between the ages of 13 and 18.
 Past winners include pianist George Li and violinist Johan Dalene, both of whom have accumulated numerous international competition prizes and cultivated outstanding performance careers.

 ABOUT OBERLIN AND THE CLEVELAND ORCHESTRA: The relationship between Oberlin College and The Cleveland Orchestra dates back a century, beginning with John Long Severance, an 1885 Oberlin graduate, flutist, and principal benefactor of Severance Hall, home of The Cleveland Orchestra.
 The Cleveland Orchestra first performed in Oberlin in 1919, six months after its founding.
 The orchestra has returned to Oberlin each season since, giving more than 240 performances on campus to date.
 For more information on The Cleveland Orchestra, please visit www.clevelandorchestra.com.